pegasone/pegasone.github.io/index.md

 <h4>2020-10-21</h4>

-I have revised the definition of ACPO-14 as follows:
+I have revised the definition of ACPO-14 as follows (and updated the executable accordingly):
 >ACPO-14 is the <i>square root</i> of the product of the average <b>Positive rate</b> and the slope of <b>Active cases per million</b> over the last 14 days (where both data are available; slope computation allows for 1-2 days’ worth of data to be missing at the ends of the 14-day sliding window) or zero, whichever is greater.

 Here are the current Top-7 countries based on the revised definition: